BioSchemas/map2model/README.md

   1. Minimum Fields
   1. Cardinalitry
   1. Controlled Vocabulary
-+ <USE CASE NAME>
++ <USE CASE NAME...>
-+ <USE CASE URL>
++ <USE CASE URL...>
 + <CONTRIBUTOR1, CONTRIBUTOR2,...>
   1. Name
   1. Content Example
   1. UseCase

 >Bioschemas Tools Mapping empty file

 ![Bioschemas Tools Mapping empty file](../master/img/mapping_empty file.png)

-1. Go to the schema.org and find the definition of the type you want to reuse in the Bioschemas Structure
+3. Go to the schema.org and find the definition of the type you want to reuse in the Bioschemas Structure

-1. Copy the entire Type definition table and paste into your mapping starting in **A6 Cell**.
+4. Copy the entire Type definition table and paste into your mapping starting in **A6 Cell**.
-1. Item 3b
+5. Item 3b
 ## SPECIFICATION

 ## MARKDOWN